 Sunday, 10-11 a.m.

 Our gift shop features a wide range of souvenirs and gifts to suit all ages and tastes.
 Find gifts for special occasions, birthdays, baptisms and weddings, plus a range of Bibles, Devotional and Prayer books for adults and children.
 Major credit cards, cash and checks are accepted.
-Gift certificates available!
+Gift certificates are available!

 St. Martin’s Gift Shoppe is located in the Welcome Center.